Migacz85/trip/README.md

 - All the photos where made by me, so copyrights belongs to me.
 If you are interested in using them - drop me an email migacz85@gmail.com.

-### Acknowledgements

-- I received inspiration for this project from X